omar16100/ssd_keras_TensorFlow2/README.md

-This SSD keras implementation is compatible with TensorFlow 2.
+This SSD keras implementation is updated and compatible with TensorFlow 2.
 Tensorflow 1 compatible orginal SSD keras code is here: https://github.com/pierluigiferrari/ssd_keras

 Changes which are completed and verified:
 1. ssd300_training.ipynb and all its dependent files